 Professional activities portfolio (if applicable): A comprehensive portfolio of professional or consulting activities related to their discipline.

 List of reviewers (if applicable): A list of qualified internal and/or external reviewers provided by the bargaining unit faculty member.
-Normally, external reviews are not expected for those in the research assistant ranks.
+Normally, external reviews are not expected for those in the research assistant or research associate ranks.

 CAREER CONTINUOUS EMPLOYMENT REVIEW